Geometric invariants for $p$-groups of class 2 and exponent $p$: The -generator -groups of class and exponent

 \subsection{Derived groups of order $p^3$}

 Copetti \cite{Cop04} and Vaughan-Lee \cite{VL15} showed that there are $22$ isomorphism classes of 5-generator groups of order $p^8$, class 2, and exponent $p$.
-Case ($j$) of \cite[Thm.~7.22]{Cop04} corresponds via the Lazard Correspondence to Group 8.5.$j$ of \cite[\S 8.5]{VL15}.
+Case ($j$) of \cite[Thm.~7.22]{Cop04} corresponds via the Lazard Correspondence to Group 8.5.$j$ of \cite[\S8.5]{VL15}.

-The matrices $\tuB\in\Mat_5(\ff[y_1,y_2,y_3]_1)$, extracted from \cite[\S 8.5]{VL15} and described as in \cref{sec:tensors-from-groups}, are available at \cite{GITPAGE}.
-Since $\tuB$ is skew-symmetric, $I_5(\tuB)$ is necessarily the zero ideal.
-In particular, no information on the isomorphism class of $\GP_{\tuB}(\ff)$ is gained from its rank $5$ locus.
+The matrices $\tuB\in\Mat_5(\ff[y_1,y_2,y_3]_1)$, extracted from \cite[\S8.5]{VL15} and described as in \cref{sec:gps-from-tensors}, are available at \cite{GITPAGE}.
+Since $\tuB$ is skew-symmetric, $I_5(\tuB)$ is necessarily the zero ideal, and no information on the isomorphism class of $\GP_{\tuB}(\ff)$ is gained from the rank $5$ locus of B.

 For $p \in \{3,\ldots,37\}$, Table \ref{5-3-invariants} records the values of invariants from \cref{th:invariants} for these 22 groups.
+There, $\deg(I)$ denotes the degree of an ideal $I$ and $\degprim(I)$ records the degrees of the ideals in a minimal primary decomposition of $I$.
 By comparing Tables \ref{4-3-invariants} and \ref{5-3-invariants}, we observe that groups (1)--(6) are direct products of the six groups from \cref{sec:4-3} with a group of order~$p$.
 Twenty of the $22$ isomorphism classes are identified using just three of the invariants associated with the rank $4$ locus of $\tuB$ and the rank $3$ locus of $\tuBd$.
+The invariants from \cref{th:invariants} do not distinguish between (14) and (15).
+Yet, Vaughan-Lee \cite[\S8.5]{VL15} showed that the automorphism groups of $\GP_{\tuB_{14}}(\ff)$ and $\GP_{\tuB_{15}}(\ff)$ have orders $2(p-1)(p^2-1)p^{17}$ and $2(p-1)^3p^{17}$ respectively.